Arkansas Learner's Permit

 Zutobi

 Are you a teenager looking to get your Arkansas learner’s permit?
-Well, then you’ve come to the right place.
+Then you’ve come to the right place.
 If you are under 21, you need to go through the GDL program based on your age before you qualify for a full license.

 In this article, we’ll go through all the details so you know exactly what to expect.

-If you are 14 or 15 years old, you’ll need to obtain an instruction permit, also known as a learner’s permit, as the first step in Arkansas Graduated Licensing System.
-The instruction permit gives you the ability to practice your driving skills under the supervision of a licensed driver 21 years of age or older.
+The learners permit gives you the ability to practice your driving skills under the supervision of a licensed driver 21 years of age or older.

 It is valid for 1 year from the date of the passed knowledge exam.
-If you are older than 15 years old, you can skip this step and go straight to a learner’s license.
+If you are older than 15 years old, you can skip this step and go straight to an intermediate license.

 The Vision Test